-Panel A of Table VI reports the first-stage regression results.
-Column (1), which uses counties to define the local market and the log number of plants involved in M&As as the instrument, shows that the coefficient estimates for the instruments, $M\&A{t-k}$ ( $1 \le k \le 5$ ), are positive and statistically significant at the 1% level.
+Panel A of Table 7 reports the first-stage regression results.
+Column 1, which uses counties to define the local market and the log number of plants involved in M&As as the instrument, shows that the coefficient estimates for the instruments, $M&A{t-k}$ ($1 \le k \le 5$), are positive and statistically significant at the 1% level.
 Thus, as expected, when more plants are affected by M&As in the prior five years, employment concentration in local labor markets rises.
 The economic magnitude of the relation between the instruments and changes in HHI is sizable-for example, the elasticity of changes in HHI over the previous five years to the number of plants involved in mergers in year t-1 is 0.229.
-In addition, the coefficient and level of significance on the lagged instruments $M\&A{t-k}$ generally increases as the timing of the instrument moves closer to the current year, indicating that more recent M&As have a larger impact on changes in local-level employment concentration.
-The F-statistic for testing the relevance of the set of instruments is 53.79, well over the usual threshold value of ten (e.g., Staiger and Stock, 1997).
+In addition, the coefficient and level of significance on the lagged instruments $M&A{t-k}$ generally increases as the timing of the instrument moves closer to the current year, indicating that more recent M&As have a larger impact on changes in local-level employment concentration.
+The F-statistic for testing the relevance of the set of instruments is 53.79, well over the usual threshold value of ten (for example, Staiger and Stock 1997).

-As can be seen in columns (1) through (8) in Panel A, we continue to find that the coefficient estimates for the M&A activity instruments are positive and statistically significant at the 1% level, and F-statistics are greater than 40, whether 1) the local market is defined by counties or commuting zones, 2) M&A activities are measured by the number of merged plants or employees therein, and 3) we use 5% or 10% as a threshold value for the combined market share of the acquiring and target firms in the local labor market before mergers to define the instruments.
+As can be seen in Columns 1 through 8 in Panel A, we continue to find that the coefficient estimates for the M&A activity instruments are positive and statistically significant at the 1% level, and F-statistics are greater than 40, whether 1) the local market is defined by counties or commuting zones, 2) M&A activities are measured by the number of merged plants or employees therein, and 3) we use 5% or 10% as a threshold value for the combined market share of the acquiring and target firms in the local labor market before mergers to define the instruments.
 The estimates in Panel A thus show that lagged M&A volumes are highly relevant and robust instruments for changes in local employment concentration.

-Panel B of Table VI displays results from estimating the second-stage regression in equation (3) using the instrumented values of $\Delta logHHI{jct-5 \to t}$ .
-In column (1), the coefficient on the instrumented change in log(HHI) is -0.047, significant at the 5% level.
+Panel B of Table 7 displays results from estimating the second-stage regression in Equation 4 using the instrumented values of $\Delta log HHI{ict-5} \rightarrow t$.
+In Column 1, the coefficient on the instrumented change in log(HHI) is -0.047, significant at the 5% level.
 Thus, consistent with the hypothesis that labor market monopsony power detrimentally affects wages, the estimate shows that an increase in the degree of local-level employer concentration, driven by mergers of existing firms in the market, is associated with a reduction in average wages.
-Column (2), which uses the log number of employees affected by mergers as the instrument, shows a similar effect: The IV-based elasticity is -0.041, compared with baseline OLS elasticities of -0.009 to -0.010 in Table II.
-The rest of the columns in the table report similar results using commuting zones to define the local labor markets (columns (3) and (4)) or using a 10% threshold for the combined employment share of both the acquiring and target firms in the local labor market (columns (5)-(8)).
+Column 2, which uses the log number of employees affected by mergers as the instrument, shows a similar effect: The IV-based elasticity is -0.041, compared with baseline OLS elasticities of -0.009 to -0.010 in Table 2.
+The rest of the columns in the table report similar results using commuting zones to define the local labor markets (Columns 3 and 4) or using a 10% threshold for the combined employment share of both the acquiring and target firms in the local labor market (Columns 5-8).
 Using commuting zones to define local-level HHI, the reported elasticities imply that moving from one standard deviation below to one standard deviation above the mean level HHI is associated with a reduction in wages between 9.1% and 14.4%.

-III.D.
-Subsample Periods
+D. Subsample Periods